ayush1481-ui/book-app/README.md

 Bash

 npm start
-The backend server will run on http://localhost:5000.

 5. Install dependencies for the frontend

-Open a new terminal, navigate to the frontend directory, and install the React dependencies.
+Open a new terminal, navigate to the frontend folder, and install the dependencies.

 Bash